LeeCH-OeO/short-url/README.md

 ## dev

-Place your Rebrandly api under `src/api/ApiKey`
+Place your Rebrandly api in `/.env`
 `npm start`

 ## API